Applications and supporting materials must be submitted by the application deadline through the Zintellect Online Application System.

 - Documents must have any Social Security number (partial or complete), dates of birth (partial or complete), and Student identification numbers redacted from all pages.
 It is the applicant’s responsibility to ensure that documents do not contain any of the above mentioned or other personally identifiable information (PII) that, if lost or compromised, could cause serious harm (including identity theft) to the applicant.

-- Ensure that all pages are legible.
+- All pages must be legible.
 Academic performance, including courses taken and grades in those courses, will be a factor in the evaluation of applications.
 Illegible transcripts may not be evaluated, and the overall review of your application may be affected.

 - If you do not have an electronic copy of your transcript, you will need to scan your transcript and save it as a PDF.
 You may use your own scanner or go to a copy center for assistance.
 We understand that for some university transcripts the watermarks and other incorporated technologies make the photocopied and/or scanned transcripts very difficult to read.
 If you are not comfortable with the quality and legibility of a scanned electronic transcript, we strongly recommend that you acquire assistance at a copy center in producing a good, readable PDF.